alanng10/Lang/Docue/a.md

 It refers to queue that is applicable to all.

 The letter "R" refers to refer that is applicable to all.
-It refers to refen that is applicable to all.
+It refers to refed that is applicable to all.

 The letter "S" refers to structure that is applicable to all.
 It refers to struct that is applicable to all.